-Personally, once I’ve picked an image for a course, I set up a shared folder for media with clearly labelled files.
-Then, in my storyboard, I tell the developer which file to pull from the shared folder to use on a specific screen.
+Personally, once I’ve picked an image for a course, I set up a shared folder for media with clearly labeled files.
+Then, in my storyboard, I tell the developer which files to pull from the shared folder to use on a specific screen.

 Narration and Audio

-Audio can really add variety and interest to web-based training.
+Audio can add variety and interest to web-based training.
 If you plan to include narration, add the narration script to your storyboard, as well as notes for how to sync it with on-screen text.
 Be sure to also include details about the type of voice talent you want.

 Animation and Transitions

 Finally, animations and transitions add visual interest that sets your course apart.
 Just keep in mind that, if you plan on using animations, you’ll need to determine how they look and feel in the course by actually watching them.
 You can proceed without final animations; just make sure you give the developer clear notes about the timing of the objects and types of animations or transitions to use.